XavierBerger/RPi-Monitor/docs/source/25_addons.rst

    :align: center
    :width: 400px

 This addons is designed to periodically generate HTML content.
 This content can be accessible from the addons menu and/or can be inserted into status page using the function ``InsertHTML()``.

-Top3 addons shows the 3 process consuming the CPU time of CPU in addition to cunsumption of ``rpimonitord`` process.
+Top3 addons shows the 3 process consuming the most CPU time in addition to cunsumption of ``rpimonitord`` process.

 To activate this addon, add the following lines to your configuration file